In Depth Baby Product Reviews Led by a Pediatrician

 LATCH and Manual Storage

 The manual fits in a storage compartment on the back of the carrier.
-This location is so convenient, allows you to take it when you travel without the base, and offers easy access after installation and away from potential messes.
+This location is convenient, allowing you to take it when you travel without the base, and offers easy access after installation and away from potential messes.
 Well done, Nido.
 Well done.

 The back of the base has a compartment for the LATCH connectors.
-The door to the compartment is flimsy and didn't stay in place during testing, which was a pain to replace every time.
-Luckily, most families will install the base and forget it, but it is still noteworthy poor design.
+The door to the compartment is flimsy and didn't stay in place during testing, which was a pain to replace.
+Luckily, most families will install the base and forget it.

 peg perego primo viaggio 4-35 nido - the nido comfort and quality aren't terrible, but it doesn't stand...